-Murder Mystery: $10,000 reward offered to help solve 4th of July holiday killing of Jeff Beach
+$10,000 reward offered to help solve Pacific County murder of Jeff Beach

-So now, Crime Stoppers and Jeff Beach’s family are giving anyone with information on the case a huge incentive to come forward – a $10,000 reward.
+So now, Crime Stoppers of Puget Sound and Jeff Beach’s family are giving anyone with information on the case a huge incentive to come forward – a $10,000 reward.

 Keith and Laurie Beach say their son loved baseball and softball.
 “Jeff’s position was 3rd base.
 Jeff played ball, varsity ball in high school, played softball with teams that have gone to national tournaments.”